GOP hopeful Chris Christie visits Israel, says the US must show solidarity in war against Hamas

 Christie, the 2024 race’s most vocal critic of former president, Donald J. Trump, has cast himself as the only Republican willing to directly take him on.
 Trump has not visited Israel during the current campaign cycle, though President Joe Biden has.

-The Republican candidates have all lined up behind Israel, even as the country comes under growing international pressure to halt or scale back an offensive in the Gaza Strip in which over 11,000 Palestinians, most of them civilians, have been killed.
+The Republican candidates have all lined up behind Israel, even as the country comes under growing international pressure to halt or scale back an offensive in the Gaza Strip in which more than 11,000 Palestinians, two-thirds of them women and minors, have been killed, according to the Health Ministry in Hamas-run Gaza, which does not differentiate between civilian and militant deaths.
+About 2,700 people have been reported missing and are thought to be trapped or dead under the rubble.

+Christie praised the way that Biden has handled relations with Israel during wartime.
+As widespread protests of Israel’s bombardment of Gaza in major cities like New York and Los Angeles attract thousands, the Biden administration has sought to increase humanitarian aid into Gaza while backing the Israeli war effort by moving US troops and defense systems into the region.
+Biden has largely ducked calls to pressure Israel into a ceasefire.

+Christie said that he thought protesters calling for a ceasefire did not represent the vast majority of Americans.

+“I don’t think it’s the role of the United States to instruct the state of Israel on how to provide safety and security for its people,” he said.
+“I think we can give advice, as friends give advice in private.
+But publicly, my view is that we need to stand with Israel.”

+During his visit, Christie watched a film of gruesome footage pulled from the body cameras of Hamas militants on Oct.
+7 and compiled by the Israeli army.
+The military has screened the film to international press and multiple world leaders who have visited Israel since the start of the war.

-“I want the people of Israel to know that there are hundreds and millions of Americans who stand with them,” said Christie, “who understand the atrocities that were committed, and why in the future we need to stand absolutely shoulder to shoulder with Israel.”
+“I want the people of Israel to know that there are hundreds of millions of Americans who stand with them, who understand the atrocities that were committed, and why in the future we need to stand absolutely shoulder to shoulder with Israel," Christie said.

 Christie has positioned himself as someone who if elected would defend U.S. interests and democracy abroad.
 He has previously visited Ukraine to meet with President Volodymyr Zelenskyy.